Create Buckets

 Create a bucket with CLI clients

-CoreWeave AI Object Storage is compatible with S3-compatible clients.
+CoreWeave AI Object Storage is compatible with S3-compatible clients, including S3cmd, the AWS CLI, and Boto3.

 In the sections that follow: